Why Is The Paleo Diet Unhealthy? Paleo Side Effects

 The paleo diet is a potentially healthful diet that is founded on a sound assumption regarding the dangers of contemporary, processed foods.
 However, eating too many fatty meats (particularly processed meats) may quickly transform this potentially beneficial diet into a health nightmare.

-The popular Paleolithic diet (also known as the paleo, caveman, Stone Age, or steak and bacon diet) is based on the concept that eating like our ancestors.
+The popular Paleolithic diet (also known as the Paleo, caveman, Stone Age, or steak and bacon diet) is based on the concept of eating like our ancestors.
+Natural, healthy food is genetically compatible with our bodies, and hence beneficial to our health.
+A paleo dieter’s dietary options are restricted to what could be hunted, caught, or collected in prehistoric times, such as meats, fish, and vegetables.

-Why Paleo diet is unhealthy
+Why the Paleo diet may be considered unhealthy

 Those following the paleo diet should seek medical advice.
 Especially if they have heart, kidney, liver, or pancreatic illness, or if they want to stick to the very low-carbohydrate form of the diet.